veejayhq/veejayhq/content/post/documentation/veejay-1-1-released.md

 author: matthijs
 category: documentation
 ---
-veejay 1.1 is available from the repository, its a bugfix release ofveejay-1.0$ svn checkout svn://dyne.org/veejay/trunk/veejay-1.1
+veejay 1.1 is available from the repository, its a bugfix release of
+veejay-1.0

+$ svn checkout svn://dyne.org/veejay/trunk/veejay-1.1